cakephp/docs/en/core-libraries/caching.rst

     used by FileEngine.
 It should be implemented by any Cache engine that requires manual eviction of cached data.

+.. php:staticmethod:: groupConfigs($group = null)

+    :return: Array of groups and its related configuration names.

+    Retrieve group names to config mapping.

 .. meta::
     :title lang=en: Caching